mLucas55/codebase-semantic-search/README.md

 # codevec

 Codevec is a semantic search tool for finding python functions in your codebases.
-Index and embedd your codebase, then search it using natural language describing a function's purpose to find relevant functions instantly.
+Index and embedd your codebase, then search for functions using natural language to find relevant results in seconds.

 ## Installation